 Icelandic Constitutional Reform

 Catherine Dupré’s ongoing interest in constitutional reform and constitution-making processes is currently focussed on Iceland where reform of the constitution was triggered in the wake of the 2008 financial collapse.
 Together with Ágúst Thór Árnason, Professor Dupré convened the first international conference to discuss and reflect on the constitutional reform, at the University of Akureyri in September 2016.
-Building on this conference, the convenors are co-editing a collection of essays to be published by Routledge, which brings together the key actors in the Icelandic constitutional reform, and analyses all the key stages in the process between 2009 and 2017.
+Building on this conference, the convenors are co-editing a collection of essays to be published by Routledge, which brings together the key actors in the Icelandic constitutional reform, and analyses all the main stages in the process between 2009 and 2017.
 The collection, entitled Icelandic Constitutional Reform: People, Processes, Politics, is published by Routledge.

 State Power and the Rule of Law under Democracy and Anti-Democracy: English and Italian Criminal Law in the Interwar Period

 Stephen Skinner is researching the relationships between state power and the rule of law in contrasting politico-legal systems through a comparative history of criminal law in democratic Britain and Fascist Italy in the interwar period.
 The project examines the ideological, contextual and jurisprudential foundations of general provisions and specific offences in the 1930 Italian Penal Code and contemporaneous English criminal law, focussing on crimes against the state, public order provisions and concepts of legality and certainty.
 Activities and publications drawing on the project have included a series of conference papers and articles in international peer reviewed journals.
 Professor Skinner has also co-ordinated two international collaborative projects on a wider comparative analysis of aspects of criminal law under a range of fascist and authoritarian regimes around the world, from which he has edited two collections of papers, entitled Fascism and Criminal Law: History, Theory, Continuity (Bloomsbury-Hart, 2015).
 Professor Skinner is currently editing a second collection of essays, entitled Ideology and Criminal Law under Fascist, National-Socialist and Authoritarian Regimes (under contract with Bloomsbury-Hart).

 Lethal Force, the Right to Life and the ECHR